-> Please note these learnings maybe AGRI-HR specific.

-- Engaging with the country's embassies & labour authorities before a recruitment pathway is established is very beneficial. - Solution AGRI-HR has received great support from Embassies, also when things go wrong. - > Ensure all agreements / contracts are notarised and legalised. - > This enables enforcement outside the UK and in source countries. - > Engage a wide range of stakeholders. - Some NGO's in establishing new recruitment pathways.
+- > Please note these learnings maybe AGRI-HR specific. - Engaging with the country's embassies & labour authorities before a recruitment pathway is established is very beneficial. - > AGRI-HR has received great support from Embassies, also when things go wrong. - > Ensure all agreements / contracts are notarised and legalised. - > This enables enforcement outside the UK and in source countries. - > Engage a wide range of stakeholders. - > AGRI-HR has felt supported by the taskforce members, retailers and some NGO's in establishing new recruitment pathways.